 At age 16, Pianist/Composer/Songwriter Emily Bear is one of the most astonishing and prolific musical talents of our time – arranging, orchestrating, and performing in an astonishingly diverse collection of styles.
 Having made her professional debut at the Ravinia Festival at 5 years old, she has since performed at many of the worlds’ most well known venues including Carnegie Hall, the White House, Lincoln Center, Montreux Jazz Festival, Blue Note, Ravinia, and the Hollywood Bowl, among others.
-Her concerts have taken her to concert halls across the U. S. and Europe and Asia and her love for all musical styles ranges from pop, classical, jazz, and everything in between.
-Lately, she has been singing and writing all genres of pop music with many of the top songwriters and producers in the industry.
+Her concerts have taken her to stadiums and concert halls across the United States, Europe and Asia.
+Her love for all musical styles includes pop, classical, jazz and everything in between.
+She was chosen as W Magazine IT Girl of the Year and has been singing and writing all genres of pop music with many of the top songwriters and producers in the industry.

 At age 6, Emily was the youngest to ever receive the ASCAP Morton Gould Young Composer Award and symphonies all over the world have performed her original orchestral pieces.
-She is the 2016 and 2017 recipient of the ASCAP Herb Alpert Jazz Composer of the Year Award, and the 2015 Young Composer of the Year Award for concert music.
-She recently was commissioned to arrange an original composition performed by 25 piano’s at the same time for Street Piano’s Mesa.
+She is the 2016 and 2017 recipient of the ASCAP Herb Alpert Jazz Composer of the Year Award, and the 2015 Young Composer of the Year Award for orchestral concert music.
+She recently was commissioned to arrange an original composition which was performed in 6 part harmony by 25 pianos at the same time for Street Piano’s Mesa.

 Emily also loves composing for film and TV and composed the music for 6 national commercials for Weight Watchers ‘Simple Start’ campaign.
 Emily has released 6 CD’s of original music, with her most recent CD, Diversity, produced by Quincy Jones for Concord Music.
 “She’s the most delightful human being I’ve ever met in my life”, Quincy says.
 “And her music is the same way.
 I am at once astounded and inspired by the enormous talent that Emily embodies.
 With the ability to seamlessly move from Classical to Jazz and Be-bop, she shows as much musical prowess as pianists/composers twice her age, and I am thrilled to be working with her.
 She’s astounding, man … she’s astounding.
 She plays like she’s 40 years old.
 She is the complete 360-degree package, and there are no limits to the musical heights she can reach.”